Lightay History, Family Crest & Coats of Arms

 The surname Lightay was first found in Somerset where they held a family seat from very ancient times, some say well before the Norman Conquest and the arrival of Duke William at Hastings in 1066 A.D.

-Important Dates for the Lightay family
+Early History of the Lightay family

 This web page shows only a small excerpt of our Lightay research.
 Another 70 words (5 lines of text) covering the years 1546, 1529, 1607, 1578, 1564 and 1588 are included under the topic Early Lightay History in all our PDF Extended History products and printed products wherever possible.